For Accepted Students

 You will need an FAA Medical Certificate before applying for a Student Pilot Certificate.

-*Name on this application should match all correspondence with the FAA.
+*Name on this application must match all correspondence with the FAA.
 Address on this application should match your permanent address.

 Visit iacra.faa.gov/IACRA/SelectRoles.aspx to begin your Student Pilot Application.